 Cheryl is a member of Isle of Wight Writing Circle.
 She has always enjoyed writing poetry, and has performed her own poetry in arts venues on the Isle of Wight.
 Cheryl and Peter May regularly perform comedy monologues and sketches at The Freshwater Coffee House spoken word open mic night.

 Cheryl enjoys singing and has sung at jazz and blues events.
 She has been involved in amateur theatre for many years and has played a wide variety of roles including Mrs Sowerberry in 'Oliver', M’Lynn in ‘Steel Magnolias’, and twice played Madame Arcati in ‘Blithe Spirit’.
 Her favourite pantomime role was Dracula’s evil grandmother, Granula - after telling her chiropractor she wanted to play the part as an evil Yiddish grandmother but there was no such thing he replied, "You haven't met my mother-in-law..."
 Cheryl is the press officer for the Tennyson Townswomen Guild and is an active member of CAODS at Trinity Theatre, Curtain Up ADS and The New Strolling Players.
 At a recent AGM Cheryl took on the role of Chairperson for Curtain Up drama group.
 Cheryl is also a member of the Bay Wailers Choir and Freshwater Ukulele Group.

-Last year Cheryl was kept busy directing 3 of her one act plays for CAODS at Trinity Theatre in June and JUNGLE BOOK the PANTOMIME in December, as well as performing on stage in 3 separate productions.
-2019 is equally busy as she is directing one act plays for Curtain Up and has more theatre performances in her diary.
-As well as regular spoken word events at The Freshwater Coffee House Cheryl performed a selection of her poetry on the spoken word stage at Rhythmtree Festival on the Isle of Wight and looks forward to performing at Wight Lines events.
+Last year, as well as regular spoken word events at The Freshwater Coffee House Cheryl performed a selection of her poetry on the spoken word stage at Rhythmtree Festival on the Isle of Wight and looks forward to at more spoken word events.
+Cheryl will be directing her murder mystery and one act plays for Curtain Up drama group in 2020 and her pantomime, Aladdin, for The New Strolling Players later in the year.
+In March 2020 Cheryl will be facilitating a short playwriting course at Freshwater Library.
 She hopes to spend more time in her garden writing den – ‘The Write Place’ to complete her collection of short stories, write more pantomimes, plays and comedy sketches and add to her series of history plays 'A Slice of...' for schools and youth theatre.
 Watch this space...